 A young woman with a pained expression lies in an ambulance with her eyes closed while two paramedics treat her.

-Pre-hospital interpretation of electrocardiograms (ECG) in ambulance services
+12-lead electrocardiograms (ECGs) in ambulance services

 Background